Loading...

 4. Enter the domain to be connected to your SSL certificate.

 5. Please make sure you have a payment method on file.
-If you don't have one, you will be prompted to add one.
+You will be prompted to add one if you don't have one.

 6. Click the BUY NOW button and complete the payment transaction.